6 B2B Copywriting Blunders Companies Keep On Making

 Next on my hit list is B2B copy that’s so dense with jargon that you can cut it with a knife.
 It’s not that jargon is inherently bad – any language that simplifies a concept can be a valuable tool – it’s just that many companies throw it around without a second thought.

 Using jargon in your copy should go hand in hand with your use of language as a whole.
 The answer lies with your average client.
 Consider the general level of expertise your prospects and clients have; if a large majority of them understand a term straight off the bat then it’s probably fair game, but if you find yourself having to explain another term every time then it’s probably not a good choice for your marketing copy.
+Your copy should be accessible to everyone involved in the buying process.

 If you’re unsure of your average client’s industry knowledge, make a game out of it!
 Who said market research had to be boring?
 You can use tools like social media polls, SurveyMonkey, or Kahoot to create a “gamified” quiz along the lines of “how many terms can you get right?”.
 You could even give out prizes for the top scorers!